 Ingreso Bruto Máximo Mensual

-You may visit our Evening Pantry at Wesley once a month and our Parkland Pantry in Champaign once a month.
-OR you can visit our Parkland Pantry twice but not visit the Evening Pantry.
+Option 1: You may visit our Evening Pantry at Wesley once a month and our Parkland Pantry in Champaign once a month.

 Only one member from your household may visit the pantry.

 Please bring some form of photo identification.
-Every visit you will need to show photo id and sign a form that states you make less than a certain level for your family size.
+Every visit you will need to show your photo id and confirm that your household income is less the 185% of the federal poverty level.
+Please refer to the chart above.